Vantiq/vantiq-extension-sources/llrpConnector/README.md

     "msg": "Connection to Reader was successful"
 }
 ```
 **Note**: To capture the Reader Capabilities and Reader Configuration, set the `logLevel` to `debug`.
-This information can be used when using a new RFID Reader and want to understand the capabilites of the RFID Reader and configuration settings it was set up to use.
+This information can be used when using a new RFID Reader and want to understand the capabilities of the RFID Reader and configuration settings it was set up to use.

 ### Reader Status Message